Chaosnap/Agent_Launchpad/README.md

 Run it locally with Docker, Colima, or rootless Podman, or deploy it to Volcengine ECS.

-> [!WARNING]
-> This is a hackathon proof of concept.
-Logged-in users each only see their
-> own Agents and Sessions, and anyone can self-register an account (there's
-> no invite/approval step), but there is no hardened sandbox middleware, no
-> RBAC, and session logs are only tagged with the owning user's id, not
-> access-controlled by it (still gated by an optional shared token).
-Do not
-> use production data or credentials.
-See [SECURITY.md](SECURITY.md).

 ## Screenshots

 ### Agent Playground